 Barber pointed out that this kind of pattern could be due to parental stress and a lack of patience that's “directed explicitly toward an unwanted child,” and that a mistimed or unwanted birth could raise stress levels in the parents' interactions with their other children as well.
 She also says that in addition to benign emotional neglect, parenting unintended children is also associated with infant health problems and mortality, maternal depression, and sometimes child abuse.

 When Torry Hansen of Shelbyville, Tennessee, sent her seven-year-old adopted son by himself on a plane back to his home country of Russia with nothing more than a note explaining she didn't want to parent him, she became one of the most reviled women in America.
 Russian officials were so incensed that they temporarily halted all adoption to the United States.
 We sometimes expect fathers to shirk their responsibility; but when mothers do it, it shakes the core of what we've been taught to believe about women and maternal instinct.

-That's why programs like safe haven laws -- age limitations or not -- will never truly get to the heart of the matter.
-As Mary Lee Allen, director of the Children's Defense Fund's child welfare and mental health division, has has, "These laws help women to drop their babies off but do nothing to provide supports to women and children before this happens."
+That's why programs like safe haven laws—age limitations or not—will never truly get to the heart of the matter.
+As Mary Lee Allen, director of the Children's Defense Fund's child welfare and mental health division, has said, “These laws help women to drop their babies off but do nothing to provide supports to women and children before this happens.”

 Unfortunately, discussing the structural issues has never been an American strong suit.
 Hrdy notes that legislators are too afraid to focus on sensible solutions.
 “Talking about the source of the problem would require policymakers to discuss sex education and contraception, not to mention abortion, and they view even nonsensical social policies as preferable to the prospect of political suicide.”